Lungo

-Related beverages

-A caffè lungo should not be mistaken for a caffè americano (an espresso with hot water added to it) or a long black (hot water with a short black added to it, which is the inverse order to an Americano and done to preserve the crema).

-In the lungo, all the water is brewed, and the lungo is generally shorter than an Americano or a long black.

-In comparison, the caffè crema is a significantly longer drink, comparable in size to an Americano or long black.
-(This drink is rare in the English-speaking world.)
-Like the lungo, it is all brewed water, but is about twice as long as a lungo.

 Flavour

-As the amount of water is increased or decreased relative to a normal shot, the composition of the shot changes due to the fact that the flavour components of coffee dissolve at varying rates.
+As the amount of water increases or decreases relative to a normal shot, the composition of the shot changes because the flavour components of coffee dissolve at varying rates.
 For this reason, a long or short shot will not contain the same ratio of components that a normal shot contains.
 Therefore, a ristretto is not simply twice as "strong" as a regular shot, nor is a lungo simply half the strength.
 Moreover, since espresso is brewed under pressure, a lungo does not have the same taste or composition as coffee produced by other methods, even when made with the same ratio of water and ground coffee.